wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### string

-A string is a sequence of characters.
-It is required to use double quotes (`"`)  to mark the boundary between the starting and ending characters.
+The `string` type represents an immutable sequence of zero or more Unicode characters.
+In Ballerina, there is no character type.
+Instead, a string of length is one represents a character.
+Two string values are considered equal (==) if both sequences have the same characters.
+You can use <, <=, >, and >= operators on string values.
+They work by comparing code points.
+Unpaired surrogates are not allowed.

 ###### Examples:

-To initialize a `float` in Choreo, you can use one of the following;
+To initialize a variable of type `string` in Choreo, you can use one of the following expressions:
   ```ballerina
   "Ballerina"

   "Ballerina is a programming language intended for network-distributed applications."
   ```

-## Value/type operations
+## Operators

-### String operations
+### String operators

 - Concatenation